Skip to content

 style H fill:#b60205,color:#fff

 Alignment training samples per-prompt examples, so emergent end-states across compliant request sequences are out-of-distribution by construction.
 The same models defend correctly when given the joint goal directly — the failure is measurement locality, not capability.
-Chen et al. (2025) report the same dynamic on a different substrate: GPT-4o achieves an 87% attack success rate when harmful objectives are split into innocuous sub-tasks, because per-turn defenses do not reason about long-range intent.
+Chen et al. (2025) report the same dynamic on a different substrate: GPT-4o reaches an 87% attack success rate when harmful objectives are split into innocuous sub-tasks, because per-turn defenses do not reason about long-range intent.

 Steinberg & Gal (2026) ran cumulative diffs through code reviewer agents and found 25.8% of confirmed-vulnerable diffs approved as routine PRs.
 Pair an implementer-side staged attack with a reviewer defaulting to "is this PR clean?" framing and no agent on the path defends.

-Pentester Framing as a Mitigation
+Pentester framing as a mitigation

 Reviewer framing Evasion rate Notes